Cross-level Listing of Undergraduate/Graduate Courses

 C. Courses should be close in number designations.

-- Exceptions to this guideline may be made for special cases such as colloquia, special seminars, individual research projects, etc. If courses are listed in this manner, the instructor or department must provide additional justification and receive dean’s approval
+- 700-, 800-, and 900-level graduate courses cannot be cross-level listed with undergraduate courses, except in special cases such as colloquia, special seminars, individual research projects, etc. If courses are listed in this manner, the instructor or department must provide additional justification and receive the dean’s approval.

 D. Course titles must be related, but do not have to be identical.

-E. Courses not eligible for cross-level listing.
-Courses not approved for cross-level listing may not be co-located in the same classroom and taught together.
+E. Courses not eligible or not approved for cross-level listing may not be co-located in the same classroom and taught together.
 They must be taught separately.

 Cross-listing refers to the practice of offering one course under two or more subject codes and course numbers, e.g. HIST 393/ FAVS 399 – U.S. Documentaries of China.
 Students may enroll through either course number and take the same course.

-Cross-level listing refers to offering two courses, one undergraduate and one graduate, in the same time and place, with the same instructor.
-However, for cross-level listing, only the classroom experience is shared; the graduate course is expected to have separate and distinct content that is more advanced than the undergraduate course.
+Cross-level listing refers to offering two courses, one undergraduate and one graduate, in the same time and place, generally with the same instructor.
+However, for cross-level listing, only the classroom experience is shared; the graduate course is expected to have distinct content and learning outcomes that are more advanced than the undergraduate course and identified in a separate syllabus.

-Deans and directors of college-level units are responsible for ensuring that departments within their units comply with this policy.
-Deans and directors of college level units are also responsible for approving exceptions to this policy.
+Deans and school- or college-level units are responsible for ensuring that departments within their units comply with this policy and for maintaining documentation on the approval of cross-level listed courses.
+Deans of these units are also responsible for approving exceptions to this policy and maintaining documentation on such exceptions.

 The Office of the Provost is responsible for ensuring that this information will be distributed to departments and scheduling officers in the scheduling instructions provided by the Office of the Registrar.